fortanix/terraform-provider-dsm/docs/resources/group_user_role.md

 - `group_name` (String) The Fortanix DSM group object name.
 - `role_name` (String) The Fortanix DSM role object name.
+   * The legacy group user role values can be GROUPAUDITOR or GROUPADMINISTRATOR.
+   * For custom group roles, the value should be the role ID.
 - `user_email` (String) The Fortanix DSM user object email.

 ### Read-Only